Gauge fixing and physical symmetries: Center symmetry

 This leads to an interesting interpretation when the symmetry group under scrutiny is ${\cal G}_0$ itself.
 Indeed, any gauge-field configuration is invariant under ${\cal G}_0$ modulo ${\cal G}_0$ and thus the state this configuration represents is invariant under gauge transformations.
 This is obvious since the physical states correspond to the ${\cal G}_0$-orbits which are invariant under ${\cal G}_0$ by construction.
 Therefore, any gauge-field configuration, representing a certain $\mathcal{G}_0$-orbit, is compatible with gauge symmetry.
-This interpretation complies with the expectation that there should be no way in which one could conclude to the spontaneous breaking of a local gauge symmetry \cite{Elitzur:1975im}.\footnote{If local gauge transformations are not broken, then the corresponding global gauge transformation cannot be broken either.
-This is because any global gauge transformation can be seen as the combination of two local gauge transformations.
-We refer to the end of Sec.~\ref{sec:gauge_break} as well Sec.~\ref{sec:Higgs} where the case of the Higgs mechanism is discussed with this interpretation in mind.}
+This interpretation complies with the expectation that there should be no way in which one could conclude to the spontaneous breaking of a local gauge symmetry \cite{Elitzur:1975im}.
+As already mentioned, we are also assuming that global gauge transformations are redundancies as well, and, as such, we do not expect them to be broken.
+We shall explain in which sense they are not broken when discussing the Higgs mechanism at the end of the present section as well as in Sec.~\ref{sec:Higgs}.\footnote{If the local gauge transformations that are not broken include transformations that become constant at space-time infinity, then the global gauge transformation cannot be broken either.
+This is because any global gauge transformation can be seen as the combination of two such local gauge transformations.
+It is sometimes considered that only the gauge transformations which become the identity at space-time infinity correspond to redundancies \cite{Hertzberg:2018kyi,Hertzberg:2019ffc}.
+Our point of view in this work is slightly different since it also considers as redundant any gauge transformation that can be obtained from the former via a continuous deformation.
+This is certainly the case of gauge transformations that become constant at space-time infinity, but certainly not the case of the non-trivial center transformations $\smash{U\in {\cal U}_k}$, with $\smash{k=1,\dots,N-1}$.}